 Kaskada stores data in tables.
 Tables consist of multiple rows, and each row is a value of the same type.

-table object.
+table module.
 Be sure to import it before running any method:

 from kaskada import table